johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

 -   Formula: True Positives/(True Positives + False Positives)

+-   This is the proportion of patients diagnosed with cancer that really do have cancer.
+Its a measure of how accurate we are.

 #### 1.5.2.
 [Recall:](#https://en.wikipedia.org/wiki/Precision_and_recall)

 -   Recall is the percent of documents labelled as positive were successfully retrieved.

 -   Formula: True Positives/(True Positives + False Negatives)

+-   This is the proportion of patients that really do have cancer which we diagnose.
+Its a measure of our effectiveness.

 #### 1.5.3.
 Accuracy: